bitfoundation/bitplatform/docs/bit-server-introduction/web-api.md

 1. We've configured web api on top of [owin](http://owin.org).
 Owin stands for "Open web interface for .NET" and allows your code to work almost anywhere.
 2. We've configured web api on top of [asp.net core/owin request branching](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/middleware).
 By default, all middlewares such as WebApi handle all incoming requests, but each request has one destination, for example signalr, web api, static file etc. By branching web api will handle api requests only which results into better performance.
-3. We've developed extensive logging infrastructure in bit framework.
+3. We've developed extensive logging infrastructure in bit platform.
 It logs everything for you in your app, including web api traces.
 We've tons of log stores including but not limited to Windows Event Logs, Application Insights, Sql Server etc.
 4. We've configured headers like [X-Content-Type-Options](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Content-Type-Options), [X-Correlation-ID](http://theburningmonk.com/2015/05/a-consistent-approach-to-track-correlation-ids-through-microservices/) etc to improve logging, security etc.
 5. You can protect your web api with bit identity server, a modern single sign on server based on open id/oauth 2.0